Dynamical systems on torus related to general Heun equations: phase-lock areas and constriction breaking: Introduction

-The RSJ model~\eqref{eq:RSJ-model-rescaled} can be easily rewritten in terms of DCHE, which was shown in~\cite{buchstaber2017monodromy,buchstaber2013explicit,buchstaber2015holomorphic}.
-In terms of DCHE, the mentioned M\"{o}ibus transformation is conjugated to the monodromy of the DCHE solution around zero.
+The RSJ model~\eqref{eq:RSJ-model-rescaled} can be rewritten in terms of DCHE (\ref{heun}), as shown in~\cite{buchstaber2017monodromy,buchstaber2013explicit,buchstaber2015holomorphic}.
+In terms of DCHE, the mentioned M\"{o}bius transformation is conjugated to the projectivized monodromy of the DCHE matrix solution around zero.
 Inspired by this correspondence, in the present paper we introduce two new families of dynamical systems on torus.
-These two families can be considered as the deformation of the system~\eqref{eq:RSJ-model-rescaled} and admit equivalent description by respectively GHE and CHE.
+These two families admit equivalent description by, respectively, GHE and CHE.
+The first family, which corresponds to GHE, is family~\eqref{dyn3}.
+It can be considered as a deformation of the family~\eqref{eq:RSJ-model-rescaled}.
+The second family, which corresponds to CHE, is family~\eqref{dyn4}.
+The families of Heun equations corresponding to families (\ref{dyn3}) and (\ref{dyn4}) are (\ref{heunt3}) and (\ref{heunc4}) respectively.